binomialhq/poly/doc/SPECIFICATION.md

 By default, Fields are required.
 The explicit presence of the `required` modifier is redundant, unless some option is passed to the interpreter that changes the default (e.g. command line options).
+In that sense, omitting the declaration doesn't mean "required", but rather "whatever is the currently active default".
+For the most part, thought, that is supposed to be `required`.

 For the sake of readability, it’s recommended that the special exclamation and question marks appear before any other declaration and right next to the field